Zamora Memorial College: History

-Thy name will always remember

-The precious moment that we have shared

-In our heart will remain forever.

 Curriculum

 College Department

 The College Department offers the following degree courses:

 Bachelor of Elementary Education

 The Bachelor of Elementary Education (BEED) is a four-year degree program designed to prepare students to become primary school teachers.
-The program combines both theory and practice in order to teach students the necessary knowledge and skills a primary school teacher needs.

 Bachelor of Secondary Education

 The Bachelor of Secondary Education (BSEd) is a four-year degree program designed to prepare students for becoming high school teachers.
 The program combines both theory and practice in order to teach students the necessary knowledge and skills a high school teacher needs.
 The BSEd program trains students to teach one of the different learning areas such as English, Mathematics, General Science, Filipino, Social Studies, Biological Sciences, Physics, Chemistry, Music, Arts, Physical Education and Health (MAPEH) and Home Economics and Livelihood Education.

 Certificate for Professional Teaching

 The Certificate for Professional Teaching (CPT) program is for individuals who have finished any four-year non-education degree course who want to pursue master's degree in Education and want to teach or who aim to have personal professional development and continuing education.